Real-Serious-Games/task-mule/README.md

 This example task is synthesizing a code file with a variable that is set to the current revision number of the repository.
 We do this kind of thing before the [code build](https://en.wikipedia.org/wiki/Software_build) step to *bake* the version number into our executable so that we can always indentify which code revision the build came from.

 Note that in this example we aren't returning a promise.
-Because the task is synchronous rather than asyncrhous (due to our choice of using `readFileSync`) we don't need to return a promise.
+Because the task is synchronous rather than asynchronous (due to our choice of using `readFileSync`) we don't need to return a promise.
 Task-Mule will just assume that this task was synchronous and that the operation has completed immediately.

 Note that a task is automatically failed when it's downstream dependencies fail.
 This means that if *determine-revision-number* fails, it's dependent task *gen-build-info* will also fail.